Insect Control Services

 Protect your trees and plants with quality services from Schulhoff Tree and Lawn Care.
 We’re dedicated to giving you the best services possible, and our team can teach you about common pests in the area so you know what to look for.
 Call us today for reasonably priced services at (303) 279-1910.

-Schulhoff Tree and Lawn Care utilizes soil injections as one way to preform specific insect control, such as aphids and the Elm Bark Beetle.
+Schulhoff Tree and Lawn Care utilizes soil injections as one way to perform specific insect control, such as aphids and the Elm Bark Beetle.
 This is a system in which the product is injected into the soil around a tree, or directly into a tree.
 The product will disperse around the tree and the insects will then feed on it.

 The Ips Engraver Beetle is a very damaging urban and mountain insect.
 These beetles are throughout the metro area and are killing off many key large pines and spruce.
 With the hard drought years ago, our pines and spruce became extremely stressed, attracting these beetles.